mattd-tg/multiverse-envoy-go/README.md

 - **S3 storage** (source of truth, third-tier lookup)

-The filter supports tenant extraction from both subdomains and custom headers, and automatically injects the `X-SHARD-ID` header for downstream services.
+The filter supports tenant extraction from both subdomains and custom headers, and automatically injects the `x-shard-id` header for downstream services.

 ## Step 1: Prepare test data and compile the plugin